Tonye Jekiri

-Tonye Frank Jekiri (born 23 July 1994) is a Nigerian professional basketball player who plays for CSKA Moscow of the VTB United League.
+Tonye Frank Jekiri (born 23 July 1994) is a Nigerian professional basketball player for Partizan Belgrade of the Serbian SuperLeague, the ABA League, and the EuroLeague.
+He played college basketball for Miami Hurricanes.

 College career

 Jekiri played four seasons for the Miami Hurricanes and participated in two Sweet 16s.
 As a senior, he averaged 7.6 points and 8.6 rebounds per game.

 Professional career

+Bandırma Kırmızı (2016–2017)

 Jekiri signed his first professional contract with Turkish team Bandırma Kırmızı of the Basketbol Süper Ligi.

+Oostende (2017–2018)

-In the 2017–18 season, Jekiri played with BC Oostende in the Belgian Pro Basketball League.
+In the 2017–18 season, Jekiri played with Oostende in the Belgian Pro Basketball League.
 With Oostende he won the championship, and was named the PBL Finals MVP.
 He was also the leading rebounder in the PBL, with 7.3 per game.

+Gaziantep (2018–2019)

 With the 2018-19 season, he turned back to the Turkey and Basketbol Süper Ligi with the Gaziantep.

+ASVEL (2019–2020)

 On 3 July 2019 Jekiri signed a one-year contract with LDLC ASVEL of the French LNB Pro A and first time he will play in the EuroLeague.
 He averaged 8.7 points and 7.5 rebounds per game in 27 games.